 At the end of the third year of the BVMS programme, a candidate may be permitted to undertake as an intercalated programme, the Degree of BSc (VetSci) Honours.
-Such a candidate will normally resume the BVMS programme in the session immediately following that in which he or she completed or terminated the programme leading to the Degree of BSc (VetSci).
+Such a candidate will normally resume the b) Degree of BSc c) Masters Degrees

+BVMS programme in the session immediately following that in which he or she completed or terminated the programme leading to the Degree of BSc (VetSci).